 Swim Safe 2014 - take part, have fun, stay safe

-Swim Safe is returning again this summer to three locations across the UK in an effort to help children become safe in and around open water.
+Swim Safe, sea safety lessons, are returning this summer to locations across England in an effort to help children become safe in and around open water.

 While swimming in a pool is a great way of building confidence and technique, open water has its own challenges and dangers that young people should be made aware of.